There are a number of circumstances when a UK employee or director receiving shares should complete an ITEPA S431 election

 When the shares cannot be immediately sold and the exercise price has been set below the Actual Market Value (AMV) agreed with HMRC at the date of grant of the options.

 On the exercise of EMI options more than 90 days after the holder has become ineligible

 When an employee leaves the company that granted the EMI options, they become ineligible for the EMI tax treatment after 90 days.
-At this point though, the option holder may choose to set the tax point at the UMV (as opposed to the AMV) of the shares at the time of exercise.
+At this point, the employee may choose to set the tax point at the UMV (as opposed to the AMV) of the shares at the time of exercise.

-On the exercise of Unapproved options by a UK employee or director
+On the exercise of options by a UK employee or director

 Our team, content and app can help you make informed decisions.
 However, any guidance and support should not be considered as 'legal, tax or financial advice.'